Healthy Homes Assessment Grenada Village

 Draught Stopping Grenada Village

-If you can feel external air coming in or a clear draught out of a hole or gap, then it’s likely a crack or crack that needs sealing in the way you can.
-Cracks and gaps that are large should be fixed permanently.
-The gaps that exceed 3mm that let air in or out into the home require to be sealed.
-For example, if the open fireplace is not in use, it can create draughts.
-This must be sealed off.
-Landlords and property managers are responsible for making sure that these draughts are stopped as much as imaginable.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a hole or gap and you can feel it, it is likely a crack or hole which requirements sealing in the way you can.
+Cracks and gaps that are large should be stopped permanently.
+The gaps that exceed 3mm that let air into or out from the home require seals.
+For instance, if an open fireplace isn’t used it can cause draughts and should be sealed from.
+Property managers and landlords are responsible for making sure that these draughts are stopped in the maximum extent possible.

-There is no need to block off gaps or holes that are part of the building.
-For instance, small gaps around windows and doors could be required to allow for movement of the structure when the house heats and cools, to allow them to be closed and opened instead of than securing.
-We will inspect the windows and doors in the Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps in the building.
+For instance, small gaps around doors and windows could be required to allow movement of the structure as the household warms and cools so that they can still be closed and opened instead of than being stuck.
+We will test every window and door as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections